 Singapore is an island city-state.
 Singapore has one of the busiest ports in the world.
 Singapore is in South Eastern Asia, and comprises islands between Malaysia and Indonesia.
 The climate is tropical, hot, humid and rainy.
 The official languages are English, Chinese, Malay and Tamil.
 English is widely spoken and is the usual language for business and administration.
 The main religions are Taoism, Buddhism, Islam, Christianity and Hinduism.
 The economy of Singapore is a highly developed market-based economy, which has historically revolved around trade.
 The economy depends heavily on exports and refining imported goods, especially in manufacturing.
 Singapore is a blend of Western, Chinese and Asian culture.
 Expatriate business dress is typically informal, with more people wearing open-necked shirts and slacks/skirts than business suits.
 Formal suits are usually only worn at official occasions.
 The security risk for expatriates in Singapore is low, putting it amongst the safest destinations in the world.
 Risks include low levels of petty crime, and a low level underlying threat of terrorism.
 The currency of Singapore is the Singapore Dollar (SGD).
 Banking is on a par with that of Western Europe and North America.
 Major credit cards are accepted in most hotels, restaurants and department stores.
 Medical facilities are of a high quality but expensive.
 High levels of air pollution (haze) from fires in Indonesia can impact health.
 Dengue fever and chikungunya virus occur.
 Hand, Foot and Mouth Disease is common.
-The population of Singapore is 5.6 Million (2018 est.), while the inflation rate (CPI) is 0.2% for Singapore as at August 2018.
-Xpatulator Hypothetical Tax for Singapore is based on the current personal income tax rate in Singapore is progressive up to 22%.
+The population of Singapore is 5.6 Million (2018 est.), while the inflation rate (CPI) is 0.7% for Singapore as at August 2018.
+Xpatulator Hypothetical Tax for Singapore is based on the current personal income tax rates which are progressive up to 22%.

 Cost Of Living